Paddy Barnes: Barnes vs. Slavchev

 After his amateur success, Barnes turned professional and made his debut as a bantamweight against Stefan Slavchev on 5 November 2016.
 Slavchev lifted Barnes into the air during the fourth round, so Barnes won the bout via disqualification.

 Barnes vs. Rosales

-On 18 August, 2018, Barnes challenged Cristofer Rosales for his WBC world flyweight title.
+On 18 August 2018, Barnes challenged Cristofer Rosales for his WBC world flyweight title.
 Barnes got off to a fast start, but was introduced to Rosales' power early in the first round.
 In the fourth round, Rosales caught Barnes with a vicious right-hand uppercut to the solar plexus.
 Barnes fell on the canvas and wasn't anywhere close to beating the count, which meant a KO victory for Rosales.

 Barnes vs. Harris

-On 11 October, 2019, Barnes faced Jay Harris.
-Barnes was dropped by his oponnent both in round three and round four.
+On 11 October 2019, Barnes faced Jay Harris.
+Barnes was dropped by his opponent both in round three and round four.
 The latter proved to be the final one, as Barnes was not able to beat the count, and Harris was awarded the KO victory.